 These decorating ideas can help make your kitchen more beautiful, cozier - and perhaps even more functional.

-For a homey touch, arrange cooking utensils in a decorative ceramic vase rather than a practical plastic holder.
+Design ideas for a homey touch: arrange cooking utensils in a decorative ceramic vase rather than a practical plastic holder.

 Stash the sponge and scrubber in a small painted pot instead of leaving them strewn haphazardly on the countertop.

 Hang bright dish towels from the refrigerator or oven handle to add a splash of color to the kitchen.

 Such little home decorating pick-me-ups can pack a big design punch.
 Freshen up the kitchen by placing baskets, bowls, or other decorative containers on a windowsill or countertop near the sink, or atop your breakfast table or the fridge.

 Fill them with seasonal accents: gourds in autumn, chestnuts in winter, bright lemons in spring, limes in summer.